noviluni/sender/README.md

 Email sender microservice

 This is a proof of concept.
-A RESTful microservice to send e-mails using gmail credentials.
+A RESTful microservice to send e-mails using smtp credentials.

 ### Configuration